openhab/openhabian/docs/openhabian-DEBUG.md

 Given that you're already reading the debug guide, the most important parameter to set is likely `debugmode=maximum`.
-Once you have passed the first time boot initialization phase and you can login to the system, `/etc/openhabian.conf` will be used from there ob.
+Once you have passed the first time boot initialization phase and you can login to the system, `/etc/openhabian.conf` will be used from there on.
 You can change it at any time to get output on future boot runs or if you use `openhabian-config` interactively.
 _At this stage, read the first paragraph on the logfile and interactive use again._